Provision Your Module

 This guide provides the steps to provision an ACK module as a virtual product via ACK managed services.
 You use the ACK Module Utility CLI tool to manually provision individual modules or ACK development kits.
-For general information on module provisioning, see the Module Life Cycle Overview.
+For general information about module provisioning, see the Module Life Cycle.

 provision command which moves the module state from module provisioned to product provisioned.
 In order to provision a module, you first need a virtual product in the ACK console.
 The virtual product represents the Alexa capabilities that your product has, and defines other qualities such as Alexa app display category.
 See Virtual Products for more information.

 You download your virtual product's configuration file directly from the ACK console.
 This configuration file contains a

 deviceType identifier that associates the module with your virtual product, as well as keys used for Wifi Simple Setup.